-- 15.1 WAGES Employees covered by this Agreement shall be compensated in accordance with the wage schedule set forth in Appendix A to this Agreement.
+WAGES - Employees covered by this Agreement shall be compensated in accordance with the wage schedule set forth in Appendix A to this Agreement.
 For definition purposes in this Agreement, "base rate of pay" is the rate at which each Employee is paid according to the wage matrix without including any incentives or premium pay.
-"Regular hourly rate of pay" and "Regular pay rate" are synonymous to each other and are is the rate at which each Employee is paid that is inclusive of the base rate of pay in the wage matrix and adding any and all applicable premium pays, incentives, and longevity (i.e. SRO pay, education incentive, longevity, etc.).
-Regular rate of pay does not include overtime wages. - An employee separating from service as to become a "qualified retired law enforcement officer" (the term "qualified law enforcement officer" means an individual who retired in good standing from service with a public agency as a law enforcement officer, other than for reason of mental instability.) with fifteen (15) or more years of service as Commissioned and/or Certified Police officer and the last seven (7) or more years of service to the Orting Police Department, who meets LEOFF eligibility requirements to receive retirement benefits and the requirements under Public Law #108-277 for Retired Law Enforcement Officer will receive a retiree badge, identification card from their last duty assignment served, and their duty weapon at retirement, pending the employee signed release of liability and completion of all firearms transfer paperwork as required by RCW
+"Regular hourly rate of pay" and "Regular pay rate" are synonymous to each other and are the rate at which each Employee is paid that is inclusive of the base rate of pay in the wage matrix and adding any and all applicable premium pays, incentives, and longevity (i.e. FTO pay, education incentive, longevity, etc.).
+Regular hourly rate of pay does not include overtime wages.